Esri/arcgis-rest-js/packages/arcgis-rest-sharing/README.md

 # @esri/arcgis-rest-sharing

-> Helper utilities for managing access to content via the ArcGIS REST API that run in Node.js and modern browsers.
+> Helper utilities for managing access to ArcGIS content in Node.js and modern browsers.

 ### Example